mauriziopinotti/myopinionrocks_app/README.md

 - Better error handling with error codes
 - Most of the backend code is auto-generated and I didn't clean-up much of the unused code
-- Database choice: I should get up to speed with SQL VS NoSQL performance and decide which is best for this app
 - No unit tests